ActioPtyLtd/datapipes-pipescript/README.md

   message = '"' <text> '"'
 }
 ```

+The following properties are explained below:
-The *abort* property specifies whether the application should abort if the assertion isn't met.
+* *abort* - the property specifies whether the application should abort if the assertion isn't met.
+Default value is false.
-The *statuscode* property allows one to specifiy a code that may be used as an application exit code if the assertion isn't met.
+* *statuscode* - the property allows one to specifiy a code that may be used as an application exit code if the assertion isn't met.
+The default is 1.

 Example:
 ```